KVA-LMF/kva-lmf.github.io/about/index.md

 (The original Swedish description of this “section” was: *en sektion för vetenskapens logik, metodologi och filosofi av en svensk nationalkommitté ansluten till Internationella unionen för vetenskapens historia och filosofi*).
-In 1975 this lead to the creation of the committee under its current name *The Swedish National Committee for Logic, Methodology and Philosophy* (In Swedish:
+In 1975 this led to the creation of the committee under its current name *The Swedish National Committee for Logic, Methodology and Philosophy* (In Swedish:
 *Svenska nationalkommittén för logik, metodologi och filosofi*).